 Immunosuppressant drugs – why required and their harmful effects?

-In the procedure of your organ transplant, you will be placed on a regimen of the immunosuppressant medications to prevent your immune system from rejecting the donor organ.
-This can be done by means of medications that might have been prescribed including corticosteroids, tacrolimus, cyclosporine, mycophenolate, azathioprine, and sirolimus.
-One of the major side effects of corticosteroids is osteoporosis.
-It occurs when the density of bones is decreased and the risk is increased for the fractures.
-This can affect any bone in your body, but fractures are most commonly seen at the hip, spine or wrist.
+In the organ transplant procedure, the patient will be placed on a regimen of immunosuppressant medications to prevent the immune system from rejecting the donor organ.
+This can be done through medications that might have been prescribed, including corticosteroids, tacrolimus, cyclosporine, mycophenolate, azathioprine, and sirolimus.
+One of the significant side effects of corticosteroids is osteoporosis which occurs there is a decrease in the density of bones.
+Hence the risk of fractures increases.
+This can affect any bone in the body, but fractures are most commonly seen at the hip, spine, or wrist.

 Is liver transplant safe for the living donor?

 Due to the advancement in technology, the success rate of liver transplantation is increasing.
 Every surgery has its pros and cons.
 In the case of a living donor, only a portion of the liver is being transplanted, and the liver starts to regenerate immediately after the surgery.
 The liver will reach its average size by 6-8weeks after donating the portion of the liver.
 The cons are bleeding, bile leak, infection, etc. .